AbstractSDK/abstract/framework/docs/src/8_vision.md

 ## Secure and Reliable Infrastructure

-Abstract offers a secure and reliable infrastructure, built on robust blockchain technology.
-You can trust that your applications and transactions are protected by advanced cryptographic protocols and decentralized consensus mechanisms.
+Abstract offers secure and reliable infrastructure for smart-contract development.
+Modules available on the registry are thoroughly tested and audited by security experts, ensuring that your applications are built on a solid foundation.
-Abstract's framework ensures the integrity and immutability of your applications, providing a solid foundation for trust and transparency.
-Furthermore, our composable modules are thoroughly tested and audited by security experts, ensuring that your applications are built on a solid foundation.
+Building a CosmWasm smart-contract with the Abstract SDK automatically makes it more secure, with an "off-by-default" permission system, fully configurable by you.

 ## Seamless Integration with Financial Services